About Dr. Edward Levine

-Quality of life is important to Dr. Levine, which he demonstrated by completing research trials that investigated his patients’ quality of life after completing HIPEC.
-He has also studied survival outcomes, tumor genomics and the types of chemotherapy drugs used in the HIPEC procedure.
+Dr. Levine has substantial involvement in research trials investigating his patients’ quality of life upon completing cytoreductive surgery with HIPEC.
+He has also studied survival outcomes, tumor genomics, and the types of chemotherapy drugs administered throughout the HIPEC procedure.

 Dr. Levine’s Career Highlights

-- Helped lead one of the world’s largest quality of life study for HIPEC patients
+- Helping lead one of the world’s largest quality-of-life studies for HIPEC patients

-- Has researched new HIPEC chemotherapy agents to help expand treatment options
+- Researching new HIPEC chemotherapy agents to help expand treatment options

 Dr. Levine’s Background

-Dr. Levine then worked at Louisiana State University, before joining the Comprehensive Cancer Center at Wake Forest Medical Center in North Carolina.
+Dr. Levine worked at Louisiana State University before joining the Comprehensive Cancer Center at Atrium Health Wake Forest Baptist in North Carolina.

-During his time at Wake Forest Medical Center, Dr. Levine has made significant contributions towards the understanding and treatment of peritoneal mesothelioma.
-His research has covered many topics and resulted in over 150 published works, many of which focus on mesothelioma and HIPEC.
+During his time at Atrium Health, Dr. Levine has made significant contributions toward the understanding and treatment of peritoneal mesothelioma.
+His research has covered many topics and resulted in more than 150 published works, many of which focus on mesothelioma and HIPEC.

-Dr. Levine is a surgical oncologist, who specializes in peritoneal diseases.
-He runs the heated chemotherapy team at Wake Forest Medical Center, which has performed the procedure on more than 1000 patients to date.
-Heated chemotherapy, or Hyperthermic Intraperitoneal Chemotherapy (HIPEC), is widely considered the most successful method of treating peritoneal mesothelioma.
+Dr. Levine is a surgical oncologist specializing in peritoneal diseases.
+Alongside the HIPEC team at Atrium Health Wake Forest Baptist, he has performed the procedure on more than 1,000 patients.
+HIPEC is widely considered the most successful method of treating peritoneal mesothelioma.

-“Wake Forest Baptist Medical Center enjoys one of the largest experiences in the world with cytoreductive surgery and Hyperthermic Intraperitoneal Chemotherapy.
-We’ve performed this complex procedure in over a thousand patients.” -Dr. Edward Levine
+“Wake Forest Baptist Medical Center enjoys one of the largest experiences in the world with cytoreductive surgery and Hyperthermic Intraperitoneal Chemotherapy.”

-Although Dr. Levine is widely recognized for his work with mesothelioma, he is also an expert in rare appendix and colon cancers.
+Although Dr. Levine is widely recognized for his work with mesothelioma, he also specializes in rare appendix and colon cancers.

 Dr. Levine’s Career Accomplishments

-Dr. Levine stands out in the medical community for his extensive knowledge of mesothelioma, and ample experience with treating the lengthy disease.
-In addition to leading the heated chemotherapy team at Wake Forest, Dr. Levine has also completed numerous research trials on mesothelioma and other peritoneal conditions.
-Some of these trials have focused on patient quality of life, while others attempt to find methods of increasing survival outcomes.
+Dr. Levine stands out in the medical community for his extensive knowledge of mesothelioma.
+He has also completed numerous research trials on mesothelioma and other peritoneal conditions, some of which have focused on patient quality of life and increasing survival outcomes.

-“To patients, I would say that even though your type of tumor is rare with only about 3,000 new cases per year, don’t feel alone.
-There is active research taking place for this type of cancer.” -Dr. Edward Levine
+“To patients, I would say that even though your type of tumor is rare, with only about 3,000 new cases per year, don’t feel alone.
+There is active research taking place for this type of cancer.”

 - Best Doctors In America